 Students who have just received an offer and hope for a change of assignment should be sure to accept their housing offer before requesting a housing transfer.

-Freshmen Admits & FPF students: If you applied by the application deadline (May 2), you will receive an offer via email in late May or early June.
+Freshmen Admits & FPF students: If you applied by the application deadline (May 2), you will receive an offer via email in mid to late May.
 We use the main email account you list in CalCentral (usually your Berkeley account).

 Global Edge and January Start students: If you applied by the application deadline (Oct.
 1), housing offers will be sent out via email in late October or early November.